mrmxf/opentsg-node/tsig/house-tsig/demo.md

 with its ID.
 We will only label the wall widgets as they are the only TSIGs we coloured in.
-WE do this, by repeating the location we used for the four colour widget.
+We do this by repeating the location we used for the four colour widget.

 ```python